uccser/cs-field-guide/docs/source/other/faq.rst

 ==============================================================================

 A Virtual Environment is a tool to keep the dependencies required by different projects in separate places, by creating virtual Python environments for them.
-It solves the “Project X depends on version 1.x but, Project Y needs 4.x” dilemma, and keeps your global site-packages directory clean and manageable.
+It solves the “Project X depends on version 1.x but Project Y needs 4.x” dilemma, and keeps your global site-packages directory clean and manageable.

 See also: